The Next Generation: Patlabor: Production and development

 The series, including the movie had a budget of ¥2.2 billion (US$20 million).

 Shuto Kessen grossed ¥193 million (US$1.8 million) in revenue, and the director's cut grossed ¥14 million (US$131,000).
 This does not include revenue from the drama series, which was not made public, or blu-ray and DVD sales.

 The series reuses some ideas and elements from Oshii's 2011 novel Bankuruwase: Keishi-chou Keibi-bu Tokushu Sharyou Ni-ka (番狂わせ 警視庁警備部特殊車輌二課)("Giant-Killers: Metropolitan Police Department Security Department Special Vehicles Section 2") in which a similar new generation of SV2, some of whom have the same names as their TNG counterparts, have to stop a terrorist attack on a soccer match.
 While the names are identical, the characters themselves are significantly different, some being of different genders, and as such the novel is not directly related to The Next Generation.
 Characters from Bin Konno's Tokyo-wan Rinkai-shou Azumi-han series also have cameo appearances in this novel, as Oshii was inspired to write it due to how Konno's series first made references to SV2 and had a cameo appearance by Goto from Patlabor.
 Konno later made a cameo appearance in Shuto Kessen as the superintendent general of the police.

 While Oshii was the chief director of the drama series, many individual episodes were directed by Takanori Tsujimoto, Hiroaki Yuasa, Kiyotaka Taguchi, younger directors who regard him as their mentor.
 Additionally, while Oshii wrote the screenplays for some episodes, the majority were handled by Kei Yamamura.
 The movie, however, was directed and written by Oshii alone.

+"Deck-up" events, where the full-scale, 9-meter tall AV-98 Ingrams used for filming are lifted from their carrier and into a standing position, were used for promoting The Next Generation at events around Japan (such as the Tokyo Motorcycle Show).
+Even after the end of the series, the deck-up events continue to prove popular, and the Ingram often makes an appearance at festivals around Japan.